Mike Slinn

 Ruby Development Components

-Common components for Ruby development include:
+Common components for Ruby development include the two gems we just installed:

-• rake is a Make-like program implemented in Ruby.
+• Rake is a make-like program implemented in Ruby.
 Tasks and dependencies are specified in standard Ruby syntax.

 Speeding up Gem Installations